wovo/hwcpp/docs/hwcpp-getting-started.md

 # 1 Introduction

 HwCpp is (only) a library.
-To build and dowload an application you need, besides HwCpp and your application code, at least the following:
+To build and download an application you need, besides HwCpp and your application code, at least the following:
  - a toolchain (compiler, linker, and associated tools) for your target(s)